ballet/ballet/docs/feature_engineering_guide.rst

    transformer = LongestStringValue()
    feature = Feature(input=input, transformer=transformer)

 Okay, let's unpack what happened here.
 First, we declared the input to this feature, ``'Exterior 1st'``, a scalar key, so the feature will receive a pandas ``Series`` as the input ``X``.
 Next we created a new class that inherits from ``BaseTransformer``.
 The transformer does not have any "hyperparameters" so we can skip defining an ``__init__`` method.
-Following the scikit-learn conventions, any learning from training data is done in the fit stage, and any learned parameters are set on the class instance with names suffixed by a single underscore.
-The fit method should also return ``self`` so that the ``fit_transform`` method defined on ``BaseTransformer`` can work.
+We learn the ``longest_string_length_`` parameter during the fit stage and set it on ``self``.
 We were able to assume that ``X`` is a series, and thus has the ``.str`` vectorized string accessor.
+We can assume this because Ballet will automatically try to pass the input in various formats and will store the format that worked, i.e. "series".
 (If this were to be a new feature engineering primitive that would be used in more than this one situation, we might want to add logic to allow the feature to operate on a DataFrame as well.)
 Next, in the transform stage, we check for each new instance whether the length is greater than or equal to the longest string length observed in the training data.
 The result will be a 1-d array (series) of ``bool``\ s.
-Finally, having created the transformer class, we create an instance of it and create our Feature object.
+Finally, having created the transformer class, we create an instance of it and create our ``Feature`` object.

 Further reading
 ---------------